-Because of economic and cultural reasons, family mobility and transiency, the rate of nonattendance for our students is comparatively higher than in other schools.
+Because of economic and cultural reasons, family mobility and transiency, the rate of non-attendance for our students is comparatively higher than in other schools.
 This has some impact on the average attendance of students.
-Our School supports improved attendance through a number of strategies: an attendance cup where classes with the best weekly attendance are rewarded the Gold Cup at Chapel on Fridays; and the home group teachers working with our School Liaison LSO to follow up families and to support and encourage improvement in their children's attendance at school.
-Attendance is also a paramount discussion point during parent interview nights in both the Junior and Middle Schools.
-Under the Truancy Act, our School is directed to take continued absences seriously with follow up expected by way of conversation or formal letter to the parent or career.
+Our School supports improved attendance through a number of strategies: an attendance cup where classes with the best weekly attendance are rewarded the Attendance Cup during Whole School Assembly on Fridays; and the home group teachers working with our School Liaison LSO to follow up families and to support and encourage improvement in their children's attendance at school.
+We also work in partnership with the Remote Schools Attendance Strategy (RSAS) who come under the umbrella of the Ceduna Aboriginal Corporation.